Occupational therapy for children with autism

 What occupational therapy interventions may involve

-• Sensory bins - A sensory bin containing household items in different shapes and textures can help develop your child’s language, visual, and motor skills.
+Sensory bins - Creating a sensory bin filled with various household items of different shapes and textures can really help your child develop their language, visual, and motor skills.

-• Video clips - Choose clips from your child’s favorite cartoon that illustrate certain social skills and have them watch them.
-You can later ask your child if they understood what the characters were doing, what was running through their mind, and how they understood the clip.
+Video clips - Pick some clips from your child’s favorite cartoon that showcase specific social skills.
+After watching, you can ask your child what they think the characters were doing, what might have been going through their minds, and how they interpreted the scene.

-• Draw a person - Get some art supplies and draw a person with your child.
-Let your child choose what the person should look like.
-This will improve your child’s orientation, awareness, emotions, vision, and motor skills.
+Draw a person - Grab some art supplies and draw a person with your child.
+Let them decide how the person should look.
+This activity can boost your child’s orientation, awareness, emotional understanding, vision, and motor skills.